• Skip to main content

 Example:

-Input: "a1b2c3d4" → Output: "abcd"
+"a1b2c3d4" → "abcd"

-• Loop through the string
+• Traverse the string

-• Append non-digit characters only
+• Append only non-digit characters

 • Use Character.isDigit()

-Java Solution:
+Java Solution

 public String removeDigits(String s) {